ecosensors/Paperless-Raspberry-Pi5/README.md

 ## Installation of the Raspberry

 After you have assembled the SSD hat onto the Raspberry Pi, connect an Ethernet cable from your home router to the Ethernet port of your Raspberry Pi5.
-Connect a keyboard and an Micro-HDMI cable to a monitor (HDMI).
-Power on your Raspberry Pi and hold down the Shift key (you may need a wire keyboard).
+Connect a wired keyboard, a mouse and an Micro-HDMI cable to a monitor (HDMI).
+Power on your Raspberry Pi and hold down the Shift key.

 ![Pi Install](assets/images/pi-install.png "Pi Install")

-On the next window (white and purple, you will be asked to [select](https://www.raspberrypi.com/documentation/computers/getting-started.html#step-2-configure-the-fundamentals) you board, the OS and the storage devise.
+On the next window (white and purple), you will be asked to [select](https://www.raspberrypi.com/documentation/computers/getting-started.html#step-2-configure-the-fundamentals) your board, the OS and the storage devise.
 Select

 * Raspberry Pi devise: Raspberry Pi5
 * Operating system: Raspberry Pi OS (64-bit)
 * Storage: Select the SSD drive (you may have one option SAMSUNG MZ9LQ...)
 * Select a language and your keyboard language

-You can personalize your OS which is very usefull, but I notice with Pi OS (64-bit), the setting are not saved and you will be asked to do that at the end.
+You can personalize your OS which is very usefull, but I noticed with Pi OS (64-bit), the settings are not saved and you will be asked to do it again at the end.
+You will be asked for
-(In progress)

-When the installation is completed, with the keyboard and mouse connect at the Raspberry, open a terminal and enter.
-When you will propted

 Country
 * Country: Select your location